komuw/naz/documentation/config.md

 ---       | ---         | ---
 encoding | encoding<sup>1</sup> used to encode messages been sent to SMSC | gsm0338
 sequence_generator | python class instance used to generate sequence_numbers| naz.sequence.SimpleSequenceGenerator
-outboundqueue | python class instance implementing some queueing mechanism. messages to be sent to SMSC are queued using the said mechanism before been sent | N/A client_id | a unique string identifying a naz client class instance | "".join(random.choices(string.ascii_uppercase + string.digits, k=17))
+broker | python class instance implementing some queueing mechanism. messages to be sent to SMSC are queued using the said mechanism before been sent | N/A client_id | a unique string identifying a naz client class instance | "".join(random.choices(string.ascii_uppercase + string.digits, k=17))
 logger | python class instance to be used for logging | naz.log.SimpleLogger
 loglevel | the level at which to log | INFO